Amel-Marduk: Background

 Amēl-Marduk was the successor of his father, Nebuchadnezzar II (605–562 BC).
 It seems that the succession to Nebuchadnezzar was troublesome and that the king's last years were prone to political instability.
 In one of the inscriptions written very late in his reign, after Nebuchadnezzar had already ruled for forty years, the king affirms that he had been chosen for kingship by the gods before he had even been born.
 Stressing divine legitimacy in such a fashion was usually only done by usurpers or if there were political problems with his intended successor.
 Given that Nebuchadnezzar had been king for several decades, and had been the legitimate heir of his predecessor, the first option seems unlikely.

 Amēl-Marduk was chosen as heir during his father's reign and is attested as crown prince in 566 BC.
 Amel-Marduk was not Nebuchadnezzar's oldest son—another of Nebuchadnezzar's sons, Marduk-nadin-ahi, is attested in Nebuchadnezzar's third year as king (602/601 BC) as an adult in charge of his own lands.
-Given that Amel-Marduk is attested considerably later, it is probable that Marduk-nadin-ahi was Nebuchadnezzar's eldest son and legitimate heir, making the reason for the selection of Amēl-Marduk mainly since Marduk-nadin-ahi is attested as living until as late as 563 BC.
+Given that Amel-Marduk is attested considerably later, it is probable that Marduk-nadin-ahi was Nebuchadnezzar's eldest son and legitimate heir, making the reason for the selection of Amēl-Marduk questionable mainly since Marduk-nadin-ahi is attested as living until as late as 563 BC.
 Additionally, evidence of altercations between Nebuchadnezzar and Amel-Marduk makes his selection as heir seem even more improbable.
 In one text, Nebuchadnezzar and Amēl-Marduk are both implicated in some conspiracy, with one of the two accused of bad conduct against the temples and people: